Skip to content

 Two portfolios, same destination, different experience

-Imagine two investors who end up in exactly the same place after five years.
+Picture two investors who end up in exactly the same place after five years.

-The other one was up big in year two, down 40% in year three, then clawed back.
+The other was up big in year two, down 40% in year three, then clawed back.
 Same ending value.
 Very different journey.

-What protection is really for
+What protection is actually for

 The part nobody wants to admit